 - Walk around the home and do a thorough inspection: Make a list of any repairs that need to be addressed now and those that can wait till spring.
-Check your roof, chimney, eaves troughs, siding, and outbuildings.
+Check over your roof, chimney, gutters, siding, and outbuildings.

 - Close the blinds or curtains: No need to entice thieves by having your property on display.